-In Delaware, a lease can be oral or written, but oral leases cannot extend longer than 1 year.
-According to Delaware law (Residential Landlord-Tenant Code), a lease agreement grants the tenant certain rights, such as the right to seek out housing without discrimination and the right to a habitable dwelling.
+In Delaware, a rental agreement may be oral or written, but oral agreements cannot extend longer than one year of tenancy.
+According to Delaware law, (Residential Landlord-Tenant Code) a rental agreement grants the tenant rights, for instance, the right to seek out housing without discrimination and the right to a habitable dwelling.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Delaware

 Landlords in Delaware are required to keep the unit in habitable condition and must also make requested repairs in a timely manner (12 days).
 If they do not, then tenants have the right to take at least 2 forms of alternative action—they may withhold up to two-thirds rent until essential services are supplied or make the repairs themselves 30 days after notice was given to the landlord and deduct the cost from the following month’s rent as long as it does not exceed $400 or half a month’s rent (whichever is less).